passagemath/passagemath/pkgs/sagemath-sirocco/README.rst

 About this pip-installable distribution
 ---------------------------------------

-This pip-installable distribution ``sagemath-sirocco`` provides a Cython interface to the `sirocco <https://github.com/miguelmarco/SIROCCO2>`_ library for computing topologically certified root continuation of bivariate polynomials.
+This pip-installable distribution ``passagemath-sirocco`` provides a Cython interface to the `sirocco <https://github.com/miguelmarco/SIROCCO2>`_ library for computing topologically certified root continuation of bivariate polynomials.